lininglouis/jekyll-now/_posts/2017-12-11-image preprocessing in keras.md

-# understand the image preprocessing_input in keras
+Understand the image preprocessing_input in keras

 two types of preprocessing in  the preprocessing_input function of Keras